edabot/capstone/README.md

 ### Search

 The seed data is pretty small right now and so search doesn't make much sense.
 I want to add more seed data either myself or by connecting to a recipe site's API.
 Then I can add a search function that would mean something.
+Likely to use `pg-search`

 ### Ingredients as checklists